Social Justice Awareness & Education

 Economic Inequality – A Catholic Concern

-Click the link to view the interactive video from the USCCB.
+Click the link to learn more from the USCCB.

 Bearing Witness to Peace